A Trilogy of Roma and the East

 born into military slavery, yet growing up captivated

-by the pride and glory of Roma’s legions, while he’s kept
+by the pride and glory of Roman legions, while he’s kept

 forcibly ignorant of his background and his own prophesied